imjennyli/imjennyli/README.md

 I'm Jenny👋🏽 My pronouns are she/her.

-I've done a bunch of stuff at a bunch of companies so far (see my [LinkedIn](https://www.linkedin.com/in/imjennyli/)) but I'm currently working on making youth sports fun for kids and coaches at [MOJO Sports](https://www.mojo.sport/).
+I've done a bunch of stuff at a bunch of companies so far (see my [LinkedIn](https://www.linkedin.com/in/imjennyli/)) but I'm currently working on making youth sports fun for kids and coaches at [TeamSnap](https://www.teamsnap.com/), previously [MOJO Sports](https://www.mojo.sport/).

 ## Human User Guide
 Something my org does is write these 'human user guides' to tell folks a little about themselves and how they like to work.
 Here's mine, posted here for durability.